Interview

 How did you take the step of trying this other way of explaining reality?

-— Classic reportage photography is based on the impact produced by the photographer's intervention.
-It's essential that the photographer be a witness, that he always projects his physical point of view onto the environment.
-He's a hero who endures difficulties, conflicts, who puts his life in danger and returns triumphantly with a reportage.
-When I heard war photographers recount their stories at conferences, while I was training to become a photographer, I thought: "I'll never be like that."
+— Classic reportage photography relies on the impact of the photographer's intervention.
+It's essential that the photographer be a witness, always projecting their physical point of view onto the environment.
+They are a hero who overcomes hardship and conflict, risking their life and returning triumphant with a report.
+When I heard war photographers recount their war stories at conferences, while I was training to be a photographer, I thought, "I'll never be like that."
 I didn't like that moral superiority when it came to explaining the world.
 The feeling of being on the right side of history.
-I felt uncomfortable with that way of mythologizing a job that, for me, was a service, like the kind a surgeon might perform.
-We would be very surprised to hear a surgeon speak of his work with this epic emphasis.
-Why aren't we shocked to hear photographers speak like that?
+I felt uncomfortable with that way of mythologizing a job that, for me, was one of service, like the work a surgeon might do.
+We would be very surprised to hear a surgeon talk about their work with this epic emphasis.
+Why aren't we scandalized when we hear photographers speak like this?

 — Indeed.
 The first to behave this way was Robert Capa, the inventor of the heroic dimension of the war reporter.
 A brilliant photographer, yes.
-But he is worshipped independently of his work, for his way of facing life, of putting it at risk.
-Even today, young photographers still have that cliché in their minds.
-They want to travel at all costs to a country in conflict.
+But he is revered regardless of his work, for his way of facing life, of putting it at risk.
+Even today, young photographers have that cliché in their minds.
+They want to travel to a country in conflict at all costs.
 And I ask them: what are you going to look for there?
 What will you bring back besides photographs?
 Do you already have a story?
-Because moving doesn't make sense.
-Surely a photographer from that place can give a more coherent account of the events.
-To work as a reporter, you have to have something to tell; you can't just go looking for it just in case it turns up.
+Because traveling there is pointless.
+Surely a photographer from that place can provide a more coherent account of the events.
+To work as a reporter, you have to have something to tell; you can't go looking for it on the spur of the moment.

-Today, people read little and watch a lot, so ideas quickly fall into stereotypes and copying.
+Today people read little and watch a lot, so ideas quickly fall into stereotype and copying.

-— The truth is, I don't trust the new generations much.
+— The truth is, I don't have much faith in the younger generations.
 But I understand the disorientation of young people.
-Today, there's a lack of role models, those people with ideas that moved the 20th century, truly inspiring people.
-Those leaders like Che Guevara, like Gandhi...
-These new heroes are missing for the 20th century.
-The moment someone on the left appears who can surprise, with their own voice, with different ideas, they are destroyed and persecuted until they disappear.
+These days, there's a lack of role models, those people with ideas that shaped the 20th century, truly inspiring figures.
+Leaders like Che Guevara, like Gandhi...
+These new heroes are missing.
+If someone on the left emerges who might surprise us, with their own voice, with different ideas, they are destroyed and persecuted until they disappear.
 Only those on the far right survive, protected by thousands of blind followers on social media, ready to mobilize.

-The great harm of these discourses is denialism.
-That's why it's so important to maintain the reality of the facts.
+The greatest harm of these discourses is denialism.
+That's why it's so important to stick to the facts.
 Could there be opinion without facts?

 — What are facts without opinion?
-I'm not surprised by the image of the world being generated by AI, which supposedly is born free of real facts.
+I'm not surprised by the image of the world that AI is generating, supposedly born free from real facts.
 There's a lack of ideas, a lack of curiosity.
-There's a lack of imagination on the part of those who use it.
-The most they can come up with is pink unicorns?
-Things that grow fur?
-A car with fur!
+A lack of imagination on the part of those who use it.
+Is the most they can come up with pink unicorns?
+Things that grow hair?
+A car with hair!
 What do we desire?
 What intrigues us?
-To see what furry things would look like?
-There's little surprise in all this.
+To see what hairy things would be like?
+There's little surprise in all of this.
 Reality is much more astonishing.
-It's a treasure for the imagination.
+It's a treasure trove for the imagination.
 My fictions feed on reality.
-For this very reason, the product of my work can confuse people.
-Reality is not what people understand as "truth," the judicial proof that something "so and so" happened.
-This truth, expressed in a fixed and invariable way, is still a self-serving, directed expression of reality.
-Facts still weigh, they still push.
+For that very reason, the product of my work can confuse people.
+Reality isn't what people understand as "truth," the legal proof that something "like this" happened.
+This truth, expressed in a fixed and unchanging way, is nothing more than a self-serving, directed expression of reality.
+The facts still weigh heavily, they still push.

-But, nowadays, with so much noise on the networks, where everyone has an opinion...
+But nowadays, with so much noise on social media, where everyone has an opinion...
 What exactly do you mean by giving an opinion?

-— Opinion is nothing more than expressing one's own experience.
-What one has lived through the facts.
-It's increasingly important to work, to narrate from one's own experience.
+— Opinion is nothing more than expressing one's own experience, what one has lived through, as evidenced by events.
+It is increasingly important to work, to narrate from one's own experience.
 Without experience, one cannot penetrate reality.
-Subjectivism is making a strong comeback these days.
-But it's important to distinguish between this self-experience and speaking only about oneself.
-It's about speaking about the world from one's own experience. [...]
-I'm having a conversation like a Paulo Coelho self-help book.
-These coffee-table philosophies...
+Today, subjectivism is making a strong comeback.
+But it is important to distinguish between this self-experience and simply talking about oneself.
+It is about speaking about the world from one's own experience. [...]
+This conversation is turning into something like a Paulo Coelho self-help book.
+These coffee shop philosophies...

-How did it feel to wield so much power at the Magnum agency, with so many great and memorable photographers under your command, you, a young woman?
+How did you feel wielding so much power at Magnum, with so many great and memorable photographers under your command, you, a young woman?

 — Well, the previous president was also a woman, Olivia Arthur.
 But she was very discreet.
-I never felt I was exercising power in the way a leader might be understood.
+I never felt like I was wielding power in the way a leader might understand it.
 In any case, I dared to try to change things a little.
 It all happened so fast!
 My appointment came when I was still learning.
-It was like going from knowing nothing to leading.
+It was going from knowing nothing to leading.
 From being an apprentice in the profession, I went to managing an entire company.
 It was a very extreme leap.
-From one day to the next, I became a member and was immediately elected president of the agency.
-Being president of Magnum meant having a lot of work.
-I had to do things I never imagined I'd have to do, like finding myself in the position of calling Steve McCurry to give a warning—Steve McCurry!
-Or, a week after taking office, having to write an obituary for the death of Elliot Erwitt.
-In a way, at Magnum, I learned how to treat grandfather as "you."
-It wasn't a lack of respect for the elders, but a gesture of trust between us.
+From one day to the next, I joined as a member and was immediately elected president of the agency.
+Being president of Magnum meant having a lot, a lot of work.
+I had to do things I never imagined I would have to do, like finding myself in the position of having to call Steve McCurry—Steve McCurry!—to give him a piece of my mind.
+Or, a week after taking over as president, having to write an obituary for Elliot Erwitt.
+In a way, at Magnum I learned to address the elderly with respect.
+It wasn't a lack of respect for elders, but a gesture of trust between us.

 Why do you think they chose you?

-— It was a surprise to me, but I can share it with you.
-I was the necessary stone to bridge a still-under-construction bridge between the documentary and the conceptual.
-Perhaps because of my last name, Middel, I've always been in the middle.
-I was asked from both sides to establish a dialogue between the classic reporting of the early days and this new way of narrating reality, closer to subjectivism and fiction, that was emerging recently.
+— It was a surprise to me, but I can tell you about it.
+I was that necessary stone to join a bridge still under construction between documentary and conceptual art.
+Perhaps it's because of my surname, Middel, that I've always been in the middle.
+I was asked to come from both sides to establish a dialogue between the classic reportage of the early days and this new way of narrating reality, closer to subjectivism and fiction, that had been emerging in recent times.

-I can imagine the pressure and also having to deal with the corporate world...
+I can imagine the pressure and also having to deal with the business world...

-— I never wanted to lose the playful spirit of my tenure so I could work with more freedom, without so much pressure.
+— I never wanted to lose the playful spirit during my tenure so I could work more freely, without so much pressure.
 I think I've helped facilitate the entry of freer, more creative voices.
-But the financial issue was very important, overwhelming.
-If previously, documentary sales accounted for 80% of the agency's income, today it's less than 10%.
-We had to reinvent ourselves, create courses and scholarships, look for other commercial outlets, and establish links with other companies.
-There's not just a media crisis in demand for photography.
-They asked me for everything.
-I had to reach everywhere.
-I learned a lot.
-Last June, my term as president of Magnum ended, after I had already extended it a bit.
-Now I realize how the pressure has eased, with these emails now only numbering 20.
-Now I'm freer to get back to what I do.
+But the financial aspect was very significant, overwhelming.
+Whereas documentary sales previously accounted for 80% of the agency's revenue, today they don't even reach 10%.
+We had to reinvent ourselves, create courses, scholarships, find other commercial outlets, and establish links with other companies.
+It's not just a crisis in the media's demand for photography.
+They were asking me for everything.
+I had to be everywhere.
+I learned a tremendous amount.
+Last June, my term as president of Magnum ended, which I had already extended a little.
+Now I realize how much the pressure has eased when these emails are down to just 20.
+Now I'm freer to return to my own work.

 And what's on your mind now?

-— I now live in Brazil, in Salvador de Bahia, which is like a mirror of Africa, where I had been, Nigeria, in the corner that, on the other side of the Atlantic Ocean, fits in with its shape.
-The population there is 90 percent African-descended.
-But there's that cultural gateway left by the Portuguese that allows me to understand a little more, to have keys to approach Africa.
-I've bought a large house, a space no bigger than this one, where I will create a photography center.
+— Now I live in Brazil, in Salvador de Bahia, which is like a mirror of Africa, where I had been, Nigeria, in that corner across the Atlantic Ocean that fits its shape.
+There, the population is 90 percent African.
+But there is that cultural gateway left by the Portuguese that allows me to understand a little more, to have keys to approach Africa.
+I've bought a large house.
+A space no bigger than this one, where I will create a center for photography.

-How was your decision to stay in Brazil?
+How did you come to the decision to stay in Brazil?

 — It was by chance, well, because I fell in love.
-He was also my project partner, Bruno Morais, with whom I carried out the long project.
-Midnight at the Crossroads, with which we traveled through the countries on the journey that the spirit of Èsù accompanied enslaved people from the African continent, specifically Benin, to the New World: Haiti, Cuba, and finally, Brazil. Èsù was demonized by the missionaries of the official religion.
-Our images demonstrate the different forms and characters that Èsù took on in different territories: in Benin, he is a totem, in Cuba, a child, a young man in Brazil, and finally, an old man in Haiti.
-Always changing.
+He was also my project partner, Bruno Morais, with whom I carried out the long work Midnight at the CrossroadsWith this, we traveled through the countries on the journey that the spirit Èsù accompanied enslaved people from the African continent, specifically Benin, to the New World: Haiti, Cuba, and finally, Brazil. Èsù was demonized by missionaries of the official religion.
+Our images demonstrate the different forms and characteristics that Èsù adopted in different territories: in Benin he is a totem, in Cuba a child, a young man in Brazil, and finally, an old man in Haiti.
+Always in flux.
 He is the messenger and also the lord of crossword puzzles, due to his symbolism.
-That's why there are so many twins here (and he points to the room) and so many opposing forces.
+That is why there are so many twins here (and he gestures to the room), so many opposing forces, too.

 'The goat foot' from the series 'Midnight at the Crossroads', 2018.

-And this installation, Cristina, is it a surplus work?
-[Framed photographs are piled up in the center of the room.]
+And this installation, Cristina, is it leftover work?
+[In the center of the room there are framed photographs piled up]

-— These are copies of my photographs that have traveled through exhibitions.
-I thought the pile would get much higher still.
-I was wrong!
-The public gets used to images and then always wants to see the same thing.
-This causes wear, not only on the gaze, but on the images themselves.
+— These are copies of my photographs that have traveled to exhibitions.
+I thought the pile would get much higher.
+I've underestimated it!
+The public gets used to the images and then always wants to see the same thing.
+This leads to a kind of wear and tear, not just of the viewer's perception, but of the images themselves.
 I put this repetition to the test in the exhibition.
-A lot, where I collected the images of my photography that collectors and curators had requested over the years.
-The photographs echoed each other.
-There comes a time when they become mute; they no longer say anything.
+A lotwhere I gathered the images that collectors and curators had been requesting of my photographs over the years.
+The photographs repeated themselves like an echo.
+There comes a point when they become mute, they no longer say anything.

-With them you have been able to make a...
+With them you've been able to make a...

 — Of course not!
-We should rid the world of sculptures.
+We'd have to empty the world of sculptures.
 We already have enough with images, which are lighter and more suggestive.

 stats